-The CESTB is a nine-member panel of constables, sheriffs, judges, county officials, Arizona peace officer standards and training board representative, and members of the public who set the professional standards for constables throughout the State, ensure every constable is meeting their continuing education mandates, and provides supplemental funding to counties for constable training and equipment.
+The CESTB is a seven-member panel of constables, sheriffs, judges, county officials, Arizona peace officer standards and training board representative, and members of the public who set the professional standards for constables throughout the State, ensure every constable is meeting their continuing education mandates, and provides supplemental funding to counties for constable training and equipment.
 CESTB also investigates complaints against constables.

 Section 22-136 of the Arizona revised statutes establishes the CESTB.
 The board has the following composition:

 - 1 constable from counties with a population of less than one million persons and who is appointed by a statewide constables association established prior to January 1, 2010;